NRCan/energuide_api/README.md

 ```
 "." is the part of command

-`Mongodb` must be started before go to the next step.
+`Mongodb` must be started before going to the next step.
 Open new terminal window and type
 ```
 md \data\db    #required run just first time mongo
 ```
-Keep this window open to continue to finish installation and work after.
+Keep this window open to continue running the database and open a new one to finish extracting the data.

 Finish python part of installation.